Loosetooth/syncwings/README.md

 1. Set up a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) on your webserver (e.g., Nginx, Apache, Caddy) to handle HTTPS and domain routing.
 2. Configure firewall rules and/or Port Forwarding to allow:
-   - accessing the syncthing-multi-user UI
+   - accessing the SyncWings UI
    - allow Syncthing instances to create direct connections

 #### Port ranges